PelionIoT/mbl-docs/Docs/tutorials/create_connecting_image.md

 If you experience any issues, restart both ConnMan and `wpa_supplicant` daemons.

-For more information about ConnMan, please [see the Wi-Fi on MBL reference](../references/using-connman-for-mbl-wi-fi.html).
+<span class="tips">For more information about ConnMan, please [see the Wi-Fi on MBL reference](../references/using-connman-for-mbl-wi-fi.html).</span>

 ## Verifying that the device is connected to Device Management